tommyvo/soraban-engineering-project/README.md

     - Missing required metadata (e.g., blank description)
 - Flagged transactions are highlighted in the dashboard for review.

+**How it works:**
+- When a transaction is created or updated, the backend runs anomaly detection logic (e.g., statistical checks, duplicate detection, missing fields).
+- Transactions with anomalies are flagged and included in the review dashboard.
+- Approving or editing a flagged transaction can clear its anomalies, removing it from the review list.

 ### Background Jobs (Sidekiq)

 - CSV import and other heavy tasks run in the background using Sidekiq.
 - Ensure Redis is running for both Sidekiq and ActionCable.
 - Monitor Sidekiq jobs at `http://localhost:3000/sidekiq` (if enabled).

+**How it works:**
+- When a user uploads a CSV or triggers a heavy operation, the backend enqueues a Sidekiq job.
+- Sidekiq workers process jobs asynchronously, freeing up the web server for other requests.
+- As jobs complete, results are broadcast to the frontend via ActionCable for real-time UI updates.

 ## TODO